What is bloating?

 - Avoid the foods that are known to cause gas.
 These include cabbage, Brussels sprouts, turnips, beans, and lentils.

 - Avoid using straws for drinking.

 - Reduce or avoid drinking carbonated drinks (such as soda).

-- Reduce or avoid eating and drinking foods and drinks that include fructose or sorbitol.
+- Reduce or avoid eating and drinking foods that include fructose or sorbitol.
 These artificial sweeteners are often found in sugar-free foods.

 - Eat more foods high in fiber to prevent constipation.
 If foods alone don’t help, consider taking a fiber supplement.